IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ## Media protection tokens

-To playback media using media protection option, the player must request the content key using a token.
+To playback media using media protection, the player must request the content key using a token.

 Tokens must have an audience of `urn:microsoft:azure:mediaservices` and a `urn:microsoft:azure:mediaservices:contentkeyidentifier` claim containing the content key of the output.
 Tokens must be signed using the token signing certificate.